 We have a variety of seating options available for you when attending a Sunday morning service.

-We ask that children under junior high age do not sit in the main sanctuary.
+We ask that children under junior high age do not sit in the ground floor main sanctuary.

 It’s not that we don’t like kids…we LOVE kids!
 The reason is that our main sanctuary is a place where we try to limit distraction as much as possible so that the teaching of God’s word and the preaching of the Gospel can go out unhindered.